dzhng/deep-seek/README.md

 ## Architecture

+The system works as a multi-step research agent.
+The initial user query is broken down into a plan and the answer is constructed iterately as it flows through the system.
+Another name for this type of architecture is [flow engineering](https://x.com/karpathy/status/1748043513156272416?s=20).

 The research pipeline is split into 4 main steps:

 1. Plan - based on the user query, the planner constructs what the shape of the end result would look like.
 It does this by defining the type of entity to extract, as well as the different columns in the resulting table.
 The columns represent additional data that is relevant for the user's query relating to the entities.